 Top 7 Best Cold Weather Golf Balls

-What to Consider When Buying Cold Weather Golf Balls
+What to Consider When Buying Golf Balls

-High Compression vs. Low Compression
+High Compression vs. Low Compression Golf Balls

-By using low compression ball you will not losing yards of the tee.
+By using low compression golf ball you will not losing yards of the tee.
 With low compression ball you will not lose your swing speed ability.

-Hard Cover vs. Soft Cover
+Hard Cover vs. Soft Cover Golf Balls

 This means it’s more difficult to get the golf ball to stop quickly with short irons and pitch shots.
 A ball with a softer cover and low compression will spin more and give you some added control where you need it most.
-Soft cover low compression are great golf balls for cold weather.
+Soft cover low compression golf balls are great for cold weather.